bluesillybeard/bluesillybeard/README.md

   -an 8-bit computer built in Minecraft (60%);

 not started:
-  -creating a TI-89 clone;
   -A silly game about someone who needs to go to the bathroom;
+  -Celestial, a space game inspired by Starbound.
   -installing an ethernet plug in my room;
-  -custom keyboard;
   -and about 500 million more that I haven't listed.

 Yes, those are semicolons.
 I still can't figure out how to make a single line break in this thing.